nehalasim/hybridAndroid/README.md

 The study manager needs to check data on a daily basis.
 So it is difficult to generate everyday data and send it to study manager.
 So, I have developed a web-based system, which allows the study manager to check the daily data, statistical report and other QC report.

+# Sample code
+Sample source file is provided.
+This is the only CC part of the system.
+Server side coding is in the PHP folder.(Only for CC part of the system)